Codium-ai/pr-agent/Usage.md

 add_original_user_description = false
 keep_original_user_title = false
 ```
-Then when a new PR is opened, PR-Agent will run the `describe` tool with the above parameters.
+When a new PR is opened, PR-Agent will run the `describe` tool with the above parameters.

 Note that a local `.pr_agent.toml` file enables you to edit and customize the default parameters of any tool, not just the ones that are run automatically.